Spatial Humanities and Urban Experiences During the Long Fifteenth Century

 - Historical urban mappings and translations of historical spatial experiences.
 Historical mappings as sources for now lost urban structures, historical spatial experiences, conceptual spaces.
 Possibilities of the use of historical mappings for (qualitative) digital analysis.
 The (digital) translation of historical spatial experiences for modern audiences.

 - Urban history from the Loire Valley: possibilities and challenges for spatial research and digital applications

 - Urban experiences and creating effective spatial outreach activities.
 Presentation and first results of the HERA project “PUblic REnaissance: Urban Cultures of Public Space between Early Modern Europe and the Present (PURE)”; The Hidden Florence/Deventer app”.

 - Dr Margriet Hoogvliet, LE STUDIUM/Marie-Sklodowska Curie Research Fellow

 FROM: Department of History of Reading in Premodern Europe, University of Groningen - NL

 IN RESIDENCE AT: Centre for Advanced Studies in the Renaissance (CESR) / CNRS, University of Tours - FR

 Centre for Advanced Studies in the Renaissance (CESR) / CNRS, University of Tours - FR

 - Prof. David J. Bodenhamer, The Polis Center, Indiana University Purdue University Indianapolis (IUPUI) - USA

-- Dr Boris Bove, IRHT, Paris 8 University - FR
+- Prof. Boris Bove, IRHT, Paris 8 University - FR

 - Prof. Sabrina Corbellini, University of Groningen - NL